Light Painted Coca-Cola Products

 There were six of us in attendance at this somewhat intense, but really fun photography workshop.
 John was kind enough to share his vast knowledge on the subject with us and it was truly a great experience!

-Each of us were told to bring a still life project with us, mine was Coca-Cola products that I borrowed from one of our longtime friends and clients, Rusty & Renae!
+Each of us was told to bring a still life project with us, mine was Coca-Cola products that I borrowed from one of our longtime friends and clients, Rusty & Renae!
 Thank you so much!

 We have been dabbling with “light painting” at a couple of our weddings last year using our strobe lights to fill in where needed.
 This was several months before I had even heard about John’s light painting class.
 The biggest differences in my images and what John taught us is that his technique is done in near total darkness and it’s not done with strobes, but with lighting devices of all shapes and sizes.